vuejs/v2.vuejs.org/source/guide/conditional.md

 ## v-if vs. v-show

-When a `v-if` block is toggled, Vue.js will have to perform a partial compilation/teardown process, because the template content inside `v-if` can also contain data bindings or child components. `v-if` is "real" conditional rendering becaues it ensures that event listeners and child components inside the conditional block are properly destroyed and re-created during toggles.
+When a `v-if` block is toggled, Vue.js will have to perform a partial compilation/teardown process, because the template content inside `v-if` can also contain data bindings or child components. `v-if` is "real" conditional rendering because it ensures that event listeners and child components inside the conditional block are properly destroyed and re-created during toggles.

 `v-if` is also **lazy**: if the condition is false on initial render, it will not do anything - partial compilation won't start until the condition becomes true for the first time (and the compilation is subsequently cached).